nidhihegde001/VM-Translator/README.md

 # VM-Translator
-A virtual machine translator in python to convertt virtual machine code into assembly language
+A virtual machine translator in python to convert virtual machine code into assembly language